kiarie404/CSC-416-4TH/main_site/Documentation_books/Developer Documentation/src/setting_up_comunications.md

    - access the lCR register
    - set bits [1:0] to [1:1]
 2. Enable FIFO reads and writes
-   - access the FIFO control Register
+   - access the FIcaler Division RegisFO control Register
    - turn the FIFO enable bit to 1
 3. Set the interrupt capability
    - Access the Interupt enable Register